Invite Congress to Visit Your Museum

 The Alliance “How To” Guide

 State and district work periods are a critical and ideal time to connect with your legislators at your museum.
-The Alliance makes it easy with this step-by-step "How To" guide.
+August 8-15 is Invite Congress to Visit Your Museum Week 2015.
+The Alliance makes it easy to participate with this step-by-step "How To" guide.

 Find out who represents you